dinoooop/cart-app/README.md

 ## Test User Account

-The seed command will also create a test user account for your convenience.
+The seed command will also create a test user accounts for your convenience.
 You can use the following email address to access the test account:

 **Test User Email:** `admin@gmail.com`
 **Test User password:** `1234`